September 16th, 2022

 - 💀 Halloween wreath — attach skulls around a grapevine or foam wreath base

-- 🎁 Gift embellishments — tie onto a Halloween treat bag instead of a bow
+- 🎁 Gift embellishments — tie a skull onto a Halloween treat bag instead of a bow

 - 👜 Trick or treat bags — stitch onto a tote or pillowcase for the best candy haul